DataStrategyPro/compare_data/README.md

 # Compare Tables

+Enable non-technical users to configure tests
+Reduce the amount of technical resources required to setup tests Reduce the time it takes to investigate discrepancies

 ## What it does
 A set of tools to compare Local and SQL Tables to validate data is correct and free from corruption at the end of a data pipeline.